statamic/docs/content/collections/extending-docs/addons.md

 }
 ```

+### Service Provider

+The service provider is where all the various components of your addon get wired together.

 You should make sure that your service provider extends Statamic's `Statamic\Providers\AddonServiceProvider`, and not `Illuminate\Support\ServiceProvider`.
 Statamic's `AddonServiceProvider` includes some bootstrapping and autoloading that isn't included with Laravel's service provider.

 ``` php